 Septic Services in Killeen, TX

 Killeen is the largest city in Bell County and home to Fort Cavazos (formerly Fort Hood), the largest active-duty armored military installation in the country.
 The city's population has surged past 160,000, but sewer infrastructure hasn't kept pace.
-The EPA reports that about 20% of U.S. homes rely on septic systems, and Texas installs roughly 45,000 new on-site systems each year.
 Thousands of homes in Killeen's extraterritorial jurisdiction (ETJ) and surrounding unincorporated Bell County sit on private septic systems.
 If you live outside the city's sewer service area or in the fast-growing subdivisions east and west of town, your home almost certainly relies on septic.

 Here's what each service involves and what it costs locally.